-st your activities and des:

-a hat other school greats might be good match for an extivity?

-TNIA dt community groups might join

-yc ou in a project?

-Association of Women Business Owners

-Chamber of Commerce

-Friends of the Zoo
+St your activities and des: a that other school greats might be good match for an extivity?
+TNIS d community groups might join ou in a project?
+Association of Women Business Owners Chamber of Commerce Friends of the Zoo Kiwanis Lions Club Optimists Other:

-Kiwanis

-Lions Club

-Optimists

-Other: